dJPoida/led-matrix-2/README.md

 corepack enable
 ```

-## Running on a local dev environment
-Sometimes you just wanna code without having the pain of building in the low spec environment of the Raspberry Pi.
-This project can be run in emulation mode on a fully featured dev environment.

-- Clone the repo `git clone https://github.com/dJPoida/led-matrix-2.git`
-- Checkout the dev branch `git checkout dev` (or create a new branch `git checkout -b my-branch`)
-- Run VS Code `code .`

 ## Typescript version
 This project uses Yarn PNP based linking.
 Therefore some editor SDKs are required for it to work in VSCode.